xinwhyi/yolo-tf2/README.md

 **Here are the most basic steps to train using a custom dataset:**

-1- Copy images to data > photos

-2- If labels are in the XML VOC [format](#csv-xml-annotation-parsers), copy label xml files to data > labels

-3- Create classes .txt file that contains classes delimited by \n
+1- Create classes .txt file that contains classes delimited by \n

     dog